 - This podcast also stands out because it is not an interview style show.
 Laura is the only speaker, which allows the show to be brief and on point.

 I could go on but I’ll let Laura speak for herself.
-Links to the podcast and website are summarized at the end.
+Links to the podcast, website and social media are summarized at the end.

 By the way, this is not the first time Laura has been a guest on my blog.
 To read her other interview During Covid, two trauma therapists talk about support for trauma survivors & loved ones.